 Rehearse what each one of you will say and also discuss the possible reactions with your therapist.
 They’ve probably been through some sort of intervention, so they can offer solid advice.
 The counselor or therapist might ask you to jot down behaviors that won’t be tolerated any longer and the consequences which will be faced if any of the behaviors continue.

 Accept that this situation merits an intervention.
 Choose a good facility in advance, contact the facility and discuss your plan.

 6. Choose a secure and private location for the intervention.

 Invite the therapist as well to mediate the discussion, and decide where each one of you will sit.
 Ensure there won’t be any interruptions, including cell phones.
 You should all get there well before the person arrives and do your best to make the intervention at a time of the day when you believe the person will be sober and free from drugs.

 7. Treat the addict with respect, but stand your ground.

 When the individual arrives, speak softly and lovingly.
 Ask the individual to confirm that there's a problem.
 If he or she denies the issue, ask each one in the group for some evidence of the issue.
-Remember to avoid any judgement or accusations.
+Remember to avoid any judgment or accusations.